Colonel Jimmie Kanaya Scholarship

 • Applications not received by that date or that fail to meet the submission requirements will NOT be considered.

-2025 JAVA Memorial Scholarship Program Overview.
+Please review: 2025 JAVA Memorial Scholarship Program Overview

 2025 U.S. Senator Daniel K. Inouye Memorial Scholarship.